 Dream Beyond Foundation was found for the latter reason – to serves the under-served Cambodian seniors in Long Beach, CA.

-There are a variety of activities to keep the seniors busy and active.
-They have dancing exercise on Monday and Friday.
+There are a variety of activities to keep seniors busy and active.
+They have dancing exercises on Monday and Friday.

 One full lunch with Khmer food is only $2.25 per person!

-With those kind of activities, Cambodian foods and no cooking, sign me up!
+With those kinds of activities, Cambodian foods and no cooking, sign me up!
 It gives me good reasons to look forward to my golden years. 🙂

 The activities help them to release stress and Post-traumatic stress disorder (PTSD), so that they feel a sense of belonging.